UiL-OTS-labs/ZEP-Cyberball-elisabeth-nieuwburg/README.md

 You can now also add overlay texts to be shown at specific throws `./stimuli/overlay_texts/`

-Several 7-scale rating questions have been added.
+Several 7-scale rating questions have been added see `./stimuli/rating_questions.csv`

 Groups
 ======